Hazegard/Goauld-doc/content/en/02-agent/02-proxies.md

 weight: 2
 ---

-The agent exposes three proxies that allow interaction with the host network:
+The agent exposes three proxies that allow interaction with the host’s network:
 - An HTTP proxy
 - An HTTP proxy that performs NTLM/Kerberos application-level authentication
 - A SOCKS proxy